joshcanhelp/josh-to-11/content/post/51-how-to-be-an-older-undergraduate-or-how-i-learned-to-accept-what-ive-been-given.md

 wpid: 366
 ---

-# How to be an old(er) undergraduate or How I learned to accept what I've been given

 I’m giving a short presentation in a minute on how to choose an undergraduate chemistry research lab to a few students who are considering the research route at San Diego State University.
 I volunteered for the opportunity because I’m always looking for reasons to talk in front of people.
 I was a corporate trainer at one point and really developed a speaking style that I was proud of.
 Since then, I’ve done very little talking publicly and have since contracted a serious set of nerves about it.
 As such, I intend to beat down these nerves and address people more often.